tmtowtdi/cc/README.md

 ## Install

-In Minecraft, create turtle and open its interface.
+In Minecraft, create a turtle and open its interface.

 ```
   > pastebin get JQsniAQj install
   > install
 ```

-That install script will install all scripts and APIS.
-Once it finishes, you can safely remove it: ` > rm install`
+That install script will install all scripts and APIs.
+Once the script finishes, you can safely remove it: ` > rm install`

 ## Using